Testing New Treatments to Block Inflammation in MS

 In multiple sclerosis (MS), cells of the immune system invade the brain and spinal cord and cause tissue damage that leads to loss of function of the nervous system.
 A specific class of T cells, a type of immune cell that is strongly implicated in MS, are recruited to the brain and spinal cord.
 Why this happens is not fully understood.
 Potential new treatments include drugs that can block movement of the immune cells that promote inflammation to the brain.

-Disease-modifying therapies (DMTs) that block T cell recruitment in MS may have effects on other aspects of the immune system.
+Disease-modifying therapies that block T cell recruitment in MS may have effects on other aspects of the immune system.
 Strategies that specifically control movement of T cells in MS have yet to be identified.

 In this project, Dr Iain Comerford and his team will investigate the role of three proteins that they believe work together to promote recruitment of inflammatory cells into the brain.
 They will do this by generating models of MS lacking these proteins to determine the effect of this on an MS-like disease.